Dicky Kurniawan

-Dicky Kurniawan Arifin (born 6 June 2002) is an Indonesian professional footballer who plays as an attacking midfielder for Liga 2 club Gresik United.
+Dicky Kurniawan Arifin (born 6 June 2002) is an Indonesian professional footballer who plays as an attacking midfielder or winger for Liga 1 club Persijap Jepara.

 Club career

 Persebaya Surabaya

 He was signed for Persebaya Surabaya and played in Liga 1 in 2021 season.
 Dicky made his first-team debut on 29 January 2022 in a match against PSS Sleman as a substitute for Arsenio Valpoort in the 70th minute at the Kapten I Wayan Dipta Stadium, Gianyar.